 People across the globe have valued Saffron as both a spice, herbal remedy, and for its vibrant yellow colour for over 4000 years.
 The spice, derived from the 3 red stigmas of each flower, is still one of the world’s most costly substances.
 It takes about 36,000 flowers to yield just over 2 kilograms of stigmas!
 Saffron’s use in traditional herbal medicine can be traced back to many countries including Greece, China and the Middle East where it was originally cultivated.

-A recent meta-analysis has shown the positive support that saffron can have on healthy and happy mood, making it a great choice for those who need a bit of a lift in this area.
+A recent meta-analysis has shown the positive support that saffron can have on a healthy and happy moods, making it a great choice for those who need a bit of a lift in this area.

 Clinical research has shown that saffron can support the health of nerve tissue in the eyes, mainly because of its action as an antioxidant.
 It is a useful nutrient to support vision and healthy ageing of the macular.